Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 Causes and Triggers of Vestibular Migraine

-The underlying cause of migraine is unknown, however, they are known to be strongly related to a mixture of environmental and genetic factors.
+The underlying cause of Vestibular Migraine is unknown, however, they are known to be strongly related to a mixture of environmental and genetic factors.
 For example, they run in families in around two thirds of cases.

-They are very closely linked with anxiety, depression and other forms of dizziness such as Meniere’s disease (of which it is often confused and may co-exist).
-In general, however, it is well recognised that a migraine is set off by common triggers in almost all patients.
+Vestibular Migraine is very closely linked with anxiety, depression and other forms of dizziness such as Meniere’s disease (of which it is often confused and may co-exist).
+In general, however, it is well recognised that a Vestibular Migraine is set off by common triggers in almost all patients.

 These migraine triggers can be controlled and serve as the basis for treatment.